mxn/llm-integration/README.md

+## Overview
+This is a spring starter, that enables semantic (or "human language") search, backed by OpenAI Platform, for spring application, by couple declaration / configuration customization lines
 ## How to build
 - As a Vector DB Apache Lucene (https://github.com/apache/lucene) is used, which has support for similarity search.
 You need to patch it  as the maximum supported vector dimension (1024) at least in latest stable version is not